 CCL repair surgery typically consists of an initial examination of the inside of the knee.
-This examination may either be done by opening the joint capsule and peering inside or by using an arthroscope.
+This examination may either be done by opening the joint capsule and looking inside or by using an arthroscope.
 Any damaged or torn portions of the CCL are removed.
-The “shock absorber,” or cartilage meniscus, that cushions the knee and sits between the femur and tibia, is examined.
+The shock absorber, or cartilage meniscus, that cushions the knee and sits between the femur and tibia, is examined.
 If the meniscus is torn or damaged, that part will be removed.
 After the joint capsule has been examined and any cartilage or ligament fragments are removed, the joint capsule is sutured closed.

 “If the meniscus is torn or damaged, that part will be removed.”